chamehleon/Easy-Cart/README.md

 - [Nada Emam](https://github.com/chamehleon)
 ## Contributing

-Contributions to the Void Chat App are welcome!
+Contributions to the Easy Cart App are welcome!
 Feel free to submit a pull request or open an issue on GitHub if you have any ideas for improvements or new features.

 ---